shchukax/search-with/README.md

 which gave me the starting point.
 There are several limitations with the code in that post:

-* It only handles with xpath locators
+* It only handles xpath locators
 * It does not work with `List<WebElement>`, only with single elements
 * It cannot be combined with any other annotations on the fields in the class
-* It is re-reading the file every time it tries to resolve locator
+* It is re-reading the file every time it tries to resolve a locator
-* The file with locators needed to be specified in the source code
+* The file with locators needs to be specified in the source code

 I set about to address all of these shortcomings.
 This repo contains my solution all of the above problems.